Ugneona/Big-data-task-3/README.md

 ### Full range histogram

-In full range histogram plot we can see, that there are 60 000s difference between two subsequent time points at most.
-However, there are apprx. less than 250 000 time delta of more than 10 000 s.
+In the full range histogram plot, we can see that there is a maximum difference of 60,000 seconds between two subsequent time points.
+However, there are approximately fewer than 250,000 time deltas that exceed 10,000 seconds.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/e11fa87a-5389-4d53-bd71-9a462bc814b5" />

-### Histogram of range 0-1000s
+### Histogram of range 0-1000 s

+Analyzing the histogram of the 0-1000 s range, we can see that the majority (more thant 3.5 mln.)  of time deltas fall within the 0-25 s time difference.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/b2608f3a-9f04-4df6-bfce-8a759af3b3d2" />

-### Histogram of range 0-100s
+### Histogram of range 0-100 s

+In our analysis of the smaller range histogram (0-100 seconds), we observe that the majority of time deltas—over 1.75 million—fall within the 0-2.5 second range.
+Additionally, approximately 0.8 million time deltas are found in the 10-12.5 second interval.
+This data suggests that vessels send signals frequently, primarily within the 0-12.5 second timeframe.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/946c6ebd-2b34-411f-8543-ff39f51f6352" />

-### Histogram of range 0-20
+### Histogram of range 0-20 s

+In the most zoomed-in histogram, we can observe that the trend remains consistent.
+The most common time difference between two subsequent points is between 0-2.5 seconds and 10-12.5 seconds, with over 2.5 million occurrences of those time differences.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/5da6eb58-84e8-43c6-b8cc-de0dd22d261b" />

+### Conclusion

+In most cases, vessels send signals frequently within a 0 to 2.5-second time interval.
+However, there can be instances where the time between two subsequent timestamps for a specific vessel exceeds 10,000 seconds, and in some cases, it may reach up to 60,000 seconds.
+The histogram indicates that the majority of occurrences fall within the 0 to 12.5-second interval and up to 60 seconds.
+The remaining time differences can be considered as outliers, and we should investigate further to understand what caused such prolonged periods between subsequent timestamps.